Local Chimney Sweep Covering Sunderland, Washington & Wearside

 Highly recommended.
 Very happy with job done and left the job spotless.
 Friendly and professional. - Marie from Sunderland

-If you’re looking for a reliable chimney sweep in Sunderland, you need more than someone who just “runs a brush up the flue”.
+If you’re looking for a reliable chimney sweep in Sunderland or Washington, you need more than someone who just “runs a brush up the flue.”

 When airflow is restricted, smoke can spill back into the room and carbon monoxide risk increases.
 An annual sweep reduces the risk of chimney fires and keeps the flue operating safely.